Susan Fowler’s lawyers just told the Supreme Court why tech cos should eliminate arbitration agreements

 This algorithm cleverly recreates 3D objects from tiny 2D images

-Susan Fowler, the former Uber engineer whose blog post about the company’s internal workings set in motion a chain of events that eventually led to its CEO’s ouster, has a new message for the Supreme Court: get rid of arbitration agreements.
+Susan Fowler, the former Uber engineer whose blog post about the company’s internal workings eventually led to the ouster of its CEO Travis Kalanick, has a new message for the Supreme Court: get rid of arbitration agreements.

 In a development first reported on by The Recorder, Fowler’s legal team at the San Francisco-based firm Baker Curtis & Schwartz has filed an amicus brief in three high court cases, asking the justices to consider that class and collective action bans in workplace arbitration agreements violate federal labor laws.